What actually counts as “VM protection”

 Where JSO wins: JS-only commercial scope.
 We don’t protect Android or iOS binaries; we don’t aspire to.
 If you’re shipping browser JavaScript and want protection priced like a SaaS, JSO is what that looks like.

-The widest group of products labeled “VM” or “virtualization” in marketing copy actually ship aggressive static transforms.
-They’re still useful protection — especially against casual reverse engineering and pattern-matching deobfuscators — but they’re not in the same protection class as a real bytecode interpreter.
+Many products labeled “VM” or “virtualization” in marketing copy still ship aggressive static transforms.
+They’re useful protection — especially against casual reverse engineering and pattern-matching deobfuscators — but buyers should verify whether the feature is a bytecode interpreter, a static transform, or a paid add-on with separate quotas.

 Static-Transform Commercial